Long-time equilibration can determine transient thermality: Introduction

 \section{Introduction}

 Equilibration and thermalization in closed quantum many-body systems have received a lot of attention during the past two decades, leading to tremendous successes in understanding the conditions under which equilibration happens \cite{Gemmer_2004, Polkovnikov_2011, Gogolin_2016, Mori_2018} and the properties of the (sometimes thermal) equilibrium itself \cite{Gemmer_2004, Orus_2014, Gogolin_2016, Vidmar_2016, Trushechkin_2022, Alhambra_2022}.
 However, only two general ``expected behaviors'' are known about the \textit{transient} regime \footnote{By qualifying a behavior for a setup as ``expected'', we emphasize that it is proven to occur for the setup under certain restrictions, is known to sometimes occur also beyond those restrictions, but exceptions are also known.
 Such a state of affairs is common in statistical physics.}.
-First, for a small subsystem weakly coupled to the rest of the large system one expects Markovianity of the dynamics \cite{Ford_1988, bp}.
+First, for a small subsystem weakly coupled to the rest of the large system one expects Markovianity of the dynamics \cite{Ford_1988, bp} \footnote{For a limited class of observables variables, a form of Markovianity can hold under more general conditions \cite{Strasberg_2023}.}.
 Second, when two well-separated relaxation timescales are present, some observables will typically show pre-thermalization \cite{Berges_2004, Gring_2012, Neyenhuis_2017, Tang_2018, Mori_2018}.
 In this work, we propose a qualitatively new transient behavior for a generic physical setting and then provide numerical evidence demonstrating that it indeed occurs in harmonic lattices.

 The setting we consider---generic in mesoscopic and macroscopic physics---is that of two large quantum many-body systems, $X=A$ and $B$, of comparable size.
-Initially they do not interact and start uncorrelated, each in a \textit{global} Gibbs state \bea \tau(T_X, H_X) := \frac{1}{Z_X} \, e^{- H_X / T_X} . \eea Here $H_X$ is the Hamiltonian of $X$ and $T_X$ is a temperature in units $k_B=1$, with $Z_X:= \tr[e^{- H_X / T_X}]$ being the partition function.
+Initially they do not interact and start uncorrelated, each in a \textit{global} Gibbs state \bea \tau(T_X, H_X) := \frac{1}{Z_X} \, e^{- H_X / T_X} . \eea Here $H_X$ is the Hamiltonian of $X$ and $T_X$ is a temperature in units $k_{\mathrm{B}} = 1$, with $Z_X:= \tr[e^{- H_X / T_X}]$ being the partition function.
 Because this (standard) definition focuses on each whole many-body system, we call it \textit{global thermality}.